stylehouse/jamola/README.md

 # description

 In-browser jam space with recording.
-Self hosted via docker, for the web.
+Self hosted (in docker compose) multiplayer webapp.
 Uses WebRTC to stream everyone's microphones to each other at high bitrates.

 # features

-You can set a title for everyone.
-Doing so syncronises everyone's recordings' info, which are uploaded to the server.
+You can set a title for everyone, which makes everyone's uploads to the server more coherent.

-The server is a svelte+vite+nodejs webserver behind a forwarding Caddy webserver for https.
+The server is a svelte+vite+nodejs webserver behind a forwarding Caddy webserver, the easiest way to attain https.

 # requirements

-- docker
+- docker-compose
-- duckdns
+- a duckdns account
 - upnpc or other port forward access for your router (device between local and inter networks)

 # install

 Have a look into `install.sh` which will ask for duckdns secrets, get LetsEncrypt ssl for you, and run it all.

 Which implies how you might run `docker compose up` subsequently, or `upnpc -r 443 tcp 9443` or so to forward ports on an ongoing basis, perhaps you'd add this to `docker-compose.yaml` if it works.
-My consumer router wouldn't let me forward 80|443 via upnp, I had to log in with the default password and define a new service to have internal port = 9443 etc.
+My consumer router wouldn't let me forward 80|443 via upnp, I had to log in with the default password > forwarding > define a new "service" type to have internal port = 9443, add a use of it pointing at my "device", which was in a list.
+YMMV

 # contributing